reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 Here is an example of a component that uses `componentWillMount` to fetch external data::
 `embed:update-on-async-rendering/fetching-external-data-before.js`

+The above code is problematic for both server rendering (where the external data won't be used) and the upcoming async rendering mode (where the request might be initiated multiple times, or executed unnecessarily).

-The upgrade path for this is just to move data-fetching into `componentDidMount`:
+The upgrade path for this is to move data-fetching into `componentDidMount`:
 `embed:update-on-async-rendering/fetching-external-data-after.js`

 > **Note**